NOTE: This page includes a free worksheet you can use to do the exercise I describe below. Enjoy, and let me know what you discover! – Pamela

 This exercise only works if you actually take ten minutes to do it.
 Carve out the time today to think it through, and see for yourself how much easier it is to market your business.

-More resources to help you develop your brand personality
+Inexpensive guides to help you create your brand